 You can also look for a silicone lunch box, as long it’s food-grade silicone.
 These lunch boxes are lightweight, temperature-resistant in both hot and cold environments, and won’t crack, harden, or peel, unlike plastic.
 Silicone is also recyclable and doesn’t take on the odor of the food inside it.
 But, like metal lunch boxes, silicone models don’t come with any built-in insulating properties.

-This attractive, patterned lunch box knows how to make a statement while keeping your food warm or cool for up to six hours.
+This attractive lunch box knows how to make a statement while keeping your food warm or cool for hours.

-Cons: While the large capacity is great for holding plenty of food, it also means that this lunch box will take up more than its share of space in your home or office fridge.
-And while the water-resistant fabric will help somewhat, there is still a risk of it leaking from time to time depending on the contents.
+Cons: While the large capacity is great for holding plenty of food, it also means that this lunch box is a bit on the bulky and cumbersome side and will take up more than its share of space in your home or office fridge.
+You may also experience some issues with the zippers or clip and latch getting stuck, jammed, or breaking, the only area where this lunch box isn’t as durable.

-Bottom Line: A spacious and modern lunch box, this fabric model gets your midday meal where you need to be while being colorful enough to pass as a purse.
+Bottom Line: A spacious and modern lunch box, this fabric model gets your midday meal where you need to be while being colorful and aesthetic enough to almost pass as a regular purse.
 This lunch tote features a variety of desirable features that take it from just looking good to keeping your food, snacks, and drinks hot or cold as well.